Hemming Gadh: Biography

 He did not manage to get the post confirmed by the Pope within the statuted three months.
-This had as a consequence the Spanish cardinal Jacoubs Serra appointed as administrator.
+This had as a consequence the Spanish cardinal Jaume Serra i Cau appointed as administrator.
 In 1506 Gadh was excommunicated by the Pope and in 1513 Hans Brask (1464–1538) gained the position as bishop.

 During the Dano-Swedish War (1501–1512) he led troops against Kalmar and worked as a Swedish ambassador in Lübeck between 1510 and 1512.